 © Pierre Carreau, 2015 | Courtesy of Saatchi Gallery, London

 Other artworks on display will include some stunning photography by Montreal-based artist Pierre Carreau, who captures waves with such perfect clarity they seem as thought they’re literally frozen; a dog sled made by artist Mia Feuer which she constructed entirely out of petroleum waste while in the Arctic; and a series of beautifully creepy ceramic pelicans by Italian sculptor Benedetto Pietromarchi.

 It’s all going to be on show for seven weeks this spring, starting on March 15th, and because it’s in the Saatchi Gallery, it is – as with all of their exhibitions – completely free.
 So if you feel like getting into art in a very literal way…

 NOTE: Fata Morgana will be on display at The Saatchi Gallery from March 15th until May 5th 2019.
 Entry to the exhibition is free, but to go into the installation itself you’ll need to buy a £2 guide.
-You can find out more (although not much more) at their website right HERE.
+You can find out more at their website right HERE.